Air Travel Mitigation Fund

 How does UCLA calculate its air travel greenhouse gas emissions?

-By collecting travel reservation data and Express travel reimbursement system data each quarter, augmented by semi-annual surveys to estimate the emissions not captured via the travel reservation system at UCLA.
+UCLA calculates its air travel GHG emissions by collecting travel reservation data and Express travel reimbursement system data each quarter, augmented by semi-annual surveys to estimate the emissions not captured via the travel reservation system at UCLA.
 The Campus Carbon Calculator is used to calculate final emissions.

 What is the Campus Carbon Calculator?